Lorence G. Collins

-Career

-Collins was a professor emeritus of geological sciences at California State University, Northridge.
+Early life

+Collins was born on November 19, 1931, in Vernon, Kansas to Floyd Iven Collins and Ethyl Faye Randall.
 He studied geology at the University of Illinois at Urbana–Champaign, where he earned a bachelor's degree in 1953, a master's degree in 1955, and a Ph.D. in 1959.
 His thesis dealt with the metasomatic origin of magnetite ore deposits in New York State.

+Collins met Barbara Jane Schenck, during his time at the University of Illinois, marrying on February 26, 1955.
+They had five children.
 He joined the faculty of San Fernando Valley State College, which later became CSU Northridge (CSUN), in 1959.